Transforming North Carolina through Life Sciences

 North Carolina is home to some of the largest military bases and operations in the U.S. Many soldiers who have decided to transition out of the military have put down roots in the community.
 They wish to stay in North Carolina, but they need to find a job.

-A public partnership that includes military, state government, veterans’ organizations, and the life science industry could better link a talented pool of transitioning military to a growing number of NC-based biopharma manufacturing jobs.
+A public partnership that includes military, state government, veterans’ organizations, and the life sciences industry could better link a talented pool of transitioning military to a growing number of NC-based biopharma manufacturing jobs.
 In the process, it will create new career opportunities for those who have served our country.

 RISE NC - Regional Impact of Statewide Engagement across North Carolina

-RISE NC is the set of initiatives designed to link NCBiotech resources with regional strengths and interests to seed life science cluster growth statewide.
+RISE NC is the set of initiatives designed to link NCBiotech resources with regional strengths and interests to seed life sciences cluster growth statewide.
 To get involved, contact our statewide offices.